rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Ran fast.ai dog breed identification code on development box.

 **Thoughts** : Seems like it's as simple as installing anaconda, pytorch and fast.ai.
 GTX 1050 is a little slower than Tesla K80 when running the code.

+## Day 19 : September 9 , 2018

+**Today's Progress** : Connected to development box from home via Cloudapps.
+Started to replicate by hand lesson1 code.
+Using man woman dataset from the webz.

+**Thoughts** : Gosh... it takes so looooooong to replicate by hand.
+Hope it's worth it.